khwang0/COMP2026-2223PA3/readme.md

 This is a video game that monster will come out on each round.
 The monster will get stronger and stronger as times goes by.
 The player starts with some money that can be used to build towers or upgrade towers.
 These tower will shoot and kill monsters.
 However, if one monster can escape from the tower's attack and reach the home sign, the game is over.
 The objective of the game is to get as much point (number of monster killed) as possible.
 When a monster steps on a tower, the tower will be crashed.

+In each turn, a monster will come out from the first column but a random row.
+All monsters will move to the right along their row (i.e. monster does not change row).
+Towers can be built on the grid **except for the first column**.

 Most of the game details can be found at the comment of the java file.
 Good luck!

 # Demo